-In regards to pricing a potential sign, it is best to give me a call or email.
-I can then get a detailed idea of what the work consists of.
-Images of a design and the site where the sign is to be painted is always very helpful.
-This allows me to understand the logistics of what is needed.
-If needed, I can advise you on colour, size and placement of the painted sign.
+In regards to pricing a potential job, it is best to give me a call or email.
+Images of a design and photos of the site where it is going to be painted are always very helpful.
+From there I can advise you on the best way to proceed and provide you with a quote.

 My skills are wide ranging and cover most types of applications you can think of.
-Some examples of different styles of murals I can provide include: Abstract, Realism, Photorealism, Impressionism, Illustrative, trompe l’oeil.
+Some examples of different styles of murals include: Abstract, Realism, Photorealism, Impressionism, Illustrative, trompe l’oeil.

-When I first approach a potential mural, I will assess the environment, surface and size of the proposed area to paint.
-I will then decide the best materials to suit that particular scenario to ensure the best quality and durability of the final work.
+When I approach a potential mural, I assess the environment, surface and size of the proposed area to paint.
+I will then decide on the best materials to use for that particular scenario to ensure maximum quality and durability of the final work.

-With all these factors in mind, it’s best give me a call or send an email if you have any ideas for a mural that you would like to discuss.
-I can then advise you what the best course of action would be in regards to arriving at the finished article.
+With all these factors in mind, it’s best to give me a call or send an email if you have any ideas that you would like to discuss.
+I can then advise you what the best course of action in regards to arriving at the finished article.

 Reverse Glass Painting

 The reverse glass technique consists of painting a design on the back of a pane of glass.
 This is a very effective and slick looking type of sign.
-The sheen of the glass makes the signs surface uniform in terms of there being no physical texture viewing from the front.
-Gold leaf is often used in this process as it’s very reflective and gives a rich, eye catching aesthetic.
+Gold leaf is often used in this process as it’s very reflective and gives an opulent, eye catching aesthetic.

 Most surfaces can be painted on.
 If you have an idea that doesn’t necessarily fit within the confines of murals or signs, feel free to get in contact and we can discuss a possible solution.
 Examples of this kind of work could be; painting on furniture or a design painted on a wooden floor.
 I am a creative person and can adapt my skills/knowledge of paint, colour and composition to more unconventional ideas.